 In calculating a graduate student’s grade point average, grade points and units for courses graded Incomplete shall not be counted except that, in ascertaining compliance with the minimum grade point average required for receipt of a degree, all incomplete units attempted for a letter grade shall not be counted and assigned a grade point value of zero.
 Any graduate student who accumulates more than 8 units of Incomplete for which final grades have not been assigned shall be subject to academic probation.

 To change an Incomplete into a letter grade:

 - Instructors may submit petitions to change Incomplete grades, as well as submit final grades to replace NG notations, using the Online Grade Change Tool.

-- In the event that an instructor is unable to update an NG notation using the Online Grade Change Tool, they should contact the Grade Change Deputies at firstname.lastname@example.org and request for a paper Grade Change Petition.
+- In the event that an instructor is unable to update an NG notation using the Online Grade Change Tool, they should contact the Grade Change Deputies at firstname.lastname@example.org and request a paper Grade Change Petition.

 If the student does not complete the work and file the petition by the end of the third term of enrollment succeeding the term in which the I grade was assigned, the I changes to an F, NP, or U.

 Please submit a full and complete date of completion for all incompletes, e.g., June 9, 2016.
 If a student completed their work within the allotted time, but the incomplete grade change is being sent in after the deadline for conversion from I to F in Banner, it is crucial that a date of completion be attached so that the change can be manually processed.